ClimateSmartAgCollab/DRT_Design_Document/README.md

 4. **Django to PostgreSQL**:
    - For dynamic data, such as ongoing negotiations, **Django** reads/writes directly to **PostgreSQL**.
-   - PostgreSQL handles relational data in DRT system.
+   - PostgreSQL handles relational data in the DRT system.

 5. **Django to GitHub**:
    - When the output documents (like **licenses** or **completed questionnaires**) are generated, **Django** uploads these to **GitHub** for persistent storage.